-If you were born on or after July 1, 1917, we will begin paying you any benefits you are entitled to receive from the Plan no later than April 1 of the year immediately following the calendar year in which you reach age 70-1/2.
+We will begin paying you any benefits you are entitled to receive from the Plan no later than April 1 of the year immediately following the calendar year in which you reach age 701⁄2.
 This rule applies even if you have not retired as of that date.